What Medical Benefits Is An Injured Employee Entitled to in Louisiana Workers Compensation?

 Typically, an injured employee is usually required to receive approval from the workers compensation insurance company for any first appointment with a new provider.

-And if this approval is not obtained, the workers compensation insurance company may only be responsible for first $750.00 of treatment.
+And if this approval is not obtained, the workers compensation insurance company may only be responsible for the first $750 of treatment.

 However, no approval is necessary if an emergency room doctor certifies that the employee had a genuine medical emergency.